lijiahao008/Trail/readme.md

 ### Demo Code

+- Run `bundle install`
-- run `ruby bin/demo_app.rb` in the terminal
+- Run `ruby bin/demo_app.rb` in the terminal
-- visit `localhost:3000` and type in the following two routes:
+- Visit `localhost:3000` and type in the following two routes:
   - `/dogs`: displays all dogs
   - `/dogs/new`: displays a new dog creating form